appdotnet/api-spec/content/docs/resources/channel/subscriptions.md

 ## Subscribe to a Channel

 Subscribe to a Channel.
 This adds it to your [Channel stream](#get-current-users-subscribed-channels).
+If a user has [muted this Channel](/docs/resources/channel/muting/#mute-a-channel), this call will automatically unmute the Channel.

 <%= migration_warning ['response_envelope'] %>